School trips to Ypres and The Somme - WW1 Battlefields

 - Viewing First World War artefacts (examples of items include whistles, replica medals, drill rounds, regimental cap badges and button sticks) and new medicine and surgery items at NST's château

-- Organised activities at the château (including a French night, snail tasting, mini Olympics, a disco or karaoke, Superhero Challenge, NST’s Got Talent, boules...and much more!)
+- Organised activities at the château (including a French night, snail tasting, mini Olympics, a disco, Superhero Challenge, NST’s Got Talent, boules...and much more!)

-- Excellent recreational facilities at the château (including a games room, a teachers’ bar, a shop, a floodlit football pitch, volleyball area and four hectacres of private grounds)
+- Excellent recreational facilities at the château (including a floodlit football pitch, volleyball area and four hectacres of private grounds)

 - Most other hotels can provide a room for groups to use in the evening for quizzes or discos